 An accident involving a tractor-trailer truck is often devastating.
 It can result in heavy damage to your vehicle and traumatic bodily injuries.
 It is critical that you have an experienced professional to help you make important decisions.

 The trucking companies and their lawyers will make handling these claims complicated and lengthy.
-You need an experienced personal injury lawyer to help fight on your behalf and get you the money you deserve.
+You need an experienced 18 wheeler truck accident attorney to help fight on your behalf and get you the money you deserve.

 If you have additional questions or need to speak with someone about your claim, reach out.